Hospital Watch USA

 Taking care of yourself is a good start, but addressing more far-reaching healthcare issues, like hospital-acquired infections is important, too.
 Only by taking ownership by engaging locally with neighbors and nationally on larger concerns can we drive excellent outcomes and improve the healthcare system.

 Get Social provides activities and tools you can use to affect positive change in our healthcare system.
 It’s designed to help you assess the health of your environment, explore healthcare facilities in your community also includes information and tools to assess the health of your environment and engage the stakeholders.

-Whether you are motivated by making sure that the health care services you get are the best for you or by desire to improve our health care system, making your health care environment work for you is of great importance.
+Whether you are motivated by making sure that the health care services you get are the best for you or by a desire to improve our health care system, making your health care environment work for you is of great importance.
 How healthy is your environment?
 You can learn about and work for quality health care services in your community.
 Whether you are healthy or suffer from a chronic condition, or care for an elderly frail parent, there are lots of things that you can do to improve your health and contribute to the health of our health care system.
 Every time you use health care services you may contribute to solving the health care problem.
-Working to improve your healthcare is a team effort and requires you engage with others to achieve your goals.
+Working to improve your healthcare is a team effort and requires you to engage with others to achieve your goals.
 The engagement options listed vary and relate to broad goals.
-Share with use your experience.
+Share with us your experience.

 GET THE FACTS ABOUT THE HEALTH OF YOUR COMMUNITY